katehu/katehu.github.io/publications.md

 *Journal of Crohn’s and Colitis*, 8(6), 480-488 (2014).

 Manickavasagan,Hanisha, Butnariu Madalina, Porter Kyle , **Hu K. Jie**, Husain Syed, and Afzali Anita<br/>
-”Inflammatory Bowel Disease Patients with Type 2 Diabetes and Obesity have a Higher Annual Burden and Costs of Hospitalizations: A call for action”<br/>
+"Inflammatory Bowel Disease Patients with Type 2 Diabetes and Obesity have a Higher Annual Burden and Costs of Hospitalizations: A call for action”<br/>
 in submission

 ##  Environmental and Agricultural Sciences